sevagh/MiXiN/README.md

 $ ls *.wav
 mixed_harmonic.wav  mixed_percussive.wav  mixed_vocal.wav  mixed.wav
 ```

+There are two flags that affect the quality of separation:
+* `--single-model` uses the original CDAE strategy of using the network output magnitude + original mix phase to invert and create the separations.
+The default uses all 3 models to create per-component soft masks.
+* `--instrumental` ignores the vocal model.
+Useful for instrumental metal songs; you may get slightly better outputs.

 If you want to use MiXiN in your own code, take a look at `xtract_mixin.py` to see how it calls the mixin library.
 You'll know the pretrained models are loaded correctly if you see 3 different sets of Keras layers printed:
 ```